Chad-Mowbray/JWT-Auth/README.md

 For today's challenge, you are going to be improving an already-existing codebase.
 The first thing you'll want to do is fire it up and kick the tires.
 How are things working?
 Are there any bugs?
 How is the code structured and organized?

 After you feel like you know what is happening in the code, start in on the next challenge.

+NOTE: You will likely only need to make changes within tokenHandler/token.js, so focus your attention there

  ### Challenge 1: What to Put in the Payload?
  The developer who worked on this code before you thought it would be convenient to add the user's credentials to the token's payload.
 Maybe that's why he doesn't work here anymore.
 You don't want to store things like passwords in a token, because it might not be encrypted.
 Plus, the whole point of JWTs is so that you don't have to send a user's credentials in every request.